A malicious skill ran curl and exfiltrated your data. The agent never asked.

 reason: "Navigation to unrecognized domain"How Veto stops prompt injection attacks

 Prompt injection is the fundamental vulnerability of browser agents.
 Attackers embed instructions in web page content that the agent processes as commands.
-Veto operates outside the agent's context window, so injected instructions cannot modify or bypass policies.
+Veto operates outside the agent's context window, so injected instructions do not own policy state or decision-record generation.

 Domain-level enforcement

 Even if a prompt injection convinces the agent to navigate to a malicious site, Veto blocks the navigation at the tool-call level.
 The agent receives a policy denial, not a prompt instruction.
-It cannot reason its way around it.
+The denial comes from policy, not prompt persuasion.

 Script execution control